 One of the main themes could be innocence itself.
 The characters might struggle to maintain their innocence in a complex world.
 Another theme could be morality as they face various situations that test their ethical boundaries.

-The main theme could be the journey of self-discovery and growth during a specific period of life.
+The main theme could be the exploration of human emotions and the power of fear in shaping lives.

 The main theme could be the idea of finding meaning and purpose in all aspects of life, no matter how small or ordinary.